 MHDO Response: We agree that carriers are exempt from licensure under Title 24-A, Chapter 18 and therefore do not meet the definition of “third-party administrator” and as such we agree with the proposed revision to section 2 of the rule as follows:

-.
-Each h Health care claims processors shall submit to the MHDO or its designee a completed health care claims data set for all members who are Maine residents in accordance with the requirements of this section.
+2. Each h Health care claims processors shall submit to the MHDO or its designee a completed health care claims data set for all members who are Maine residents in accordance with the requirements of this section.
 Each health care claims processor is also responsible for the submission of all health care claims processed by any sub-contractor on its behalf.
 The health care claims data set shall include, where applicable, a member eligibility file containing records associated with each of the claims files reported: a medical claims file, a pharmacy claims file, and/or a dental claims file.
 The data set shall also include supporting definition files for payer specific provider specialty codes.
-Third-party administrators for self-funded employee benefit plans regulated by ERISA are not required to submit data for members in such plans.
+Third-party administrators and carriers acting as third-party administrators for self-funded employee benefit plans regulated by ERISA are not required to submit data for members in such plans.

 Board Action: